dylanpieper/shinysurveyjs/README.md

 )
 ```

-By default, the database configuration looks for environmental variables (e.g., `Sys.getenv("PASSWORD")`) that can be loaded from the `.Renviron` or your preferred method for handling environmental variables.
+By default, the database configuration looks for environmental variables (e.g., `Sys.getenv("PASSWORD")`) that can be loaded from the `.Renviron` or your preferred method for handling environmental variables (e.g., [keyring](https://keyring.r-lib.org)).

-Check out a more complex [gist of this form with expressions and text piping](https://gist.github.com/dylanpieper/c570dba08f03daa25445dfe5aea9ab15).
+See a more complex [gist of this form with expressions and text piping](https://gist.github.com/dylanpieper/c570dba08f03daa25445dfe5aea9ab15).